 - A History of the Guillotine, with unutterably creepy photographs, by a fellow who will build you a guillotine to your specifications.

-The list is supposed to go on to ten, but in pursuing this subject we have now made ourselves so thoroughly unhappy, we stop here.
+We had thought to go on to list ten, but in pursuing this subject we have now made ourselves so thoroughly unhappy, we stop here.

 ©2010 Anne Morddel